stegmaja/TSE/README.md

 ### Integration variables

-y[0:3] : Eccentricity vector of the inner binary y[3:6] : Dimensionless angular momentum vector of the inner binary y[6] : Semi-major axis (Rsun) of the inner binary y[7:10] : Eccentricity vector of the outer binary y[10:13] : Dimensionless angular momentum vector of the outer binary y[13] : Semi-major axis (Rsun) of the outer binary y[14:17] : Rotation vector of the primary star (1/Myr), only evolved as long as the star is not a compact object y[17:20] : Rotation vector of the secondary star (1/Myr), only evolved as long as the star is not a compact object y[20:23] : BH spin vector of the primary, only evolved when the primary is a BH (norm 1, i.e., maximally spinning) y[23:26] : BH spin vector of the secondary, only evolved when the secondary is a BH (norm 1, i.e., maximally spinning)
+y[0:3] : Eccentricity vector of the inner binary

+y[3:6] : Dimensionless angular momentum vector of the inner binary

+y[6] : Semi-major axis (Rsun) of the inner binary

+y[7:10] : Eccentricity vector of the outer binary

+y[10:13] : Dimensionless angular momentum vector of the outer binary

+y[13] : Semi-major axis (Rsun) of the outer binary

+y[14:17] : Rotation vector of the primary star (1/Myr), only evolved as long as the star is not a compact object

+y[17:20] : Rotation vector of the secondary star (1/Myr), only evolved as long as the star is not a compact object

+y[20:23] : BH spin vector of the primary, only evolved when the primary is a BH (norm 1, i.e., maximally spinning)

+y[23:26] : BH spin vector of the secondary, only evolved when the secondary is a BH (norm 1, i.e., maximally spinning)

+### References

+When using this code for scientific publications cite Jakob Stegmann, Fabio Antonini & Maxwell Moe, Mon.Not.Roy.Astron.Soc.
+516 (2022) 1, 1406-1427 (https://doi.org/10.1093/mnras/stac2192).